Barakael/WingaPlus/SHOP_OWNER_QUICK_START.md

 ## 🎉 Success!

 Your shop owner dashboard is now fully functional with professional UI/UX, comprehensive features, and mobile-responsive design.
-Enjoy managing your shop with WingaPlus!
+Enjoy managing your shop with WingaPro!

 ---